 These activities include orienteering, surfing, plein air painting, horticulture, boating and regattas, carnival, al fresco eating, outdoor swimming, open air theatre, and many more.
 We are interested in the environmental connections forged between people and place through performances and events of various kinds, and the challenges and benefits of outdoor activities.
 The histories of these activities in Devon and Cornwall are often remarkable, and under-appreciated, and so part of our focus is on bringing these into dialogue with the present.

 For the Creative Peninsula project, we have curated two outdoor performances, one in Devon and one in Cornwall.
 The brief was to engage with another form of outdoor culture in the region.
 The first, Who Do You Think Should Save Us?
 (Jane Mason, Grace Surman and Gary Winters) engaged with outdoor swimmers and volunteer lifeguards to present a day of performances on Exmouth beach.
+The second, Field Day (Small Acts), worked with volunteers from the community garden project, Loveland, in Penryn.
+Performance is one way to gather up and hold some of the tensions and pleasures of these activities and make them more available to critical reflection and appreciation.

 We are interested in the environmental connections forged between people and place through performances and events.